 - The young man almost always claims to be the sole caregiver to several younger siblings and an elderly and frail relative, such as a grandmother or aunt.
 He may also claim to be running an ‘orphanage’, or tell you that he is taking care of many young children that have previously been living on the street.

 - He may claim to have found an abandoned newborn baby in the bush that he is now taking care of.

 - Both parents of the young man and his siblings have passed away.
 He may also claim that his parents have abandoned him or both have been killed in a car accident on the way to Church, or that his father drowned in a fishing boat accident or fell off a donkey cart and his mother died of malaria some months later.

 - The young man is currently unemployed, and is not in school or university education.
 He may be requesting money for a loan to start a business, such as a market stall, poultry farm or taxi service.
 We have commonly encountered people asking for money to buy a car that they can use as a taxi, despite not being able to drive or produce a valid driving license.

-- He claims to need money for his siblings to go to school, but he is unable to provide any school reports, receipts from paid school fees or evidence of his siblings’ enrollment in school.
+- He claims to need money for his siblings to go to school, but he is unable to provide any school reports, receipts from paid school fees or evidence of his siblings’ enrolment in school.